Heterophyes heterophyes: Morphology

 Minute teardrop-shaped flukes found in the small intestines of fish-eating birds and mammals.
 The eggs are hard to tell apart from other related species so there is no accurate estimate of human infection.
 H. heterophyes is a small trematode, ranging up to 1.4mm long and 0.5mm wide.
-It is covered with scale-like spikes and those spikes can range from 50–62.
+It is covered with scale-like spikes.
 Their pharynx is completely developed and connected to the cecum of the small intestines.
-Their sucker (mouth) is covered with spikes and it's covering the genital opening.
-This means, they share one hole for eating and reproduction.
-Their testes are located at the posterior of the parasite and the testes are side by side.
+The anterior opening of the pharynx is surrounded by the oral sucker.
+Their testes are located at the posterior of the parasite, with paired testes side by side.
 The ovaries are located in the medial of the parasite, right above the testes.
-The ventral sucker also known as the acetabulum is located at the ventral of the parasite.
+The ventral sucker, also known as the acetabulum, is located on the ventral median surface of the parasite.
 The ventral sucker helps them attach to the host.
+Slightly to the side and behind the ventral sucker is the gonotyl, the third sucker that surrounds the genital opening.
+Minute spines made of chitin ring the gonotyl numbering 70 to 85.
 Morphology can change depending on what fish it lives on.
 The eggs are a yellow-brown color and measure about 30 mcm by 15 mcm.